Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_RR_on_running_system.md

     replicaset.apps/cray-rrs-86d4465c9d   1         0         0       19h
     ```

+    Verify that the `cray-rrs` Pod, Service, Deployment, and ReplicaSet all exist.
+Since `cray-rrs` helm chart is present(as confirmed from previous step),
+    the pod is expected to show `Init:0/2` status at this point(this is normal).

     > For an explanation of why the `cray-rrs` deployment is not ready, see [`cray rrs pod is in init state`](Troubleshooting.md#cray-rrs-pod-is-in-init-state).

 1. (`ncn-mw#`) Check the cluster policy.
-    Ensure that the following command shows that `insert-labels-topology-constraints` is in `Ready` state.
+    Ensure that the following command shows that the `READY` column is `True` for `insert-labels-topology-constraints`.

     ```bash
     kubectl get clusterpolicy insert-labels-topology-constraints